 Some of the components are truly dedicated to the registration process.
 For example, registration software likely has no direct role to play in other processes, so costs associated with registration software do not overlap with other processes.

 Do all of the costs of class registration information systems apply to the cost of class registration business processes?
 Why or why not?

-No. Registration information systems are part of a larger "university information system".
+No, registration information systems are part of a larger "university information system."
 The university information system will share data among many systems.
 That data will likely be stored in a relational database in which many of the files are used by many different systems.

 d.
-As a student, you have no reasonable way to estimate particular information systems costs in your answer to question c, above.
+As a student, you have no reasonable way to estimate particular information systems costs in your answer to part c.
 However, using your best judgment, estimate the range of total costs.
-Would it be closer to \$10,000? \$100,000?
+Would it be closer to \$10,000? \$100,000? \$1,000,000?
 More?
 Justify your answer.

 There is no way to supply an answer that will satisfy at every institution.
 What is important is that the student justifies his/her answer using data.
 How many human and computer actors?
 What does each cost on average?
 Has the student included infrastructure costs?
-Maintenance costs? etc.
+Maintenance costs, etc.?

-- 3. Effectiveness and Efficiency - a.
+3. Effectiveness and efficiency:

+a.
 What does the term effectiveness mean when applied to business processes?
 The process contributes to the achievement of organizational objectives.

+Objectives Measures The system correctly assigns students to Exception reports of advising errors, selected classes. student registration mistakes, etc. The system results in students feeling Student attitudes toward registration as the process was un-intrusive, even measured indirectly through rewarding. complaints/comments and directly through post registration surveys, etc. The system recognizes time and System tracks through log files the prerequisite conflicts and assists number of time and prerequisite students when these occur. conflicts identified and corrected during registration b.
+What does the term efficiency mean when applied to business processes?
+Process completion requires a minimum amount of resources.

 List as many pertinent effectiveness objectives for class registration as possible.
-List possible measures for each objective.

-Objectives Measures The system correctly assigns students to Exception reports of advising errors, selected classes student registration mistakes, etc. The system results in students' feeling Student attitudes toward registration as the process was un-intrusive, even measured indirectly through rewarding complaints/comments and directly through post registration surveys, etc. The system recognizes time and System tracks through log files the prerequisite conflicts and assists number of time and prerequisite students when these occur conflicts identified and corrected during registration b.
-What does the term efficiency mean when applies to business processes?
-Process completion requires a minimum amount of resources.
-List as many pertinent efficiency objectives for class registration as possible.
 List possible measures for each objective.